smart-facility/cognicity-floodwatch/README.md

-# cognicity-pebble-watchapp
+# cognicity-floodwatch
-code for receiving pebble timeline notifications about flooding
+Code for a pebble watch app for seeing where flooding is in a region of Jakarta and getting pebble timeline notifications.